 Getting to the water regularly is a world-wide passion

-My Twitter friend Annabel, who lives far away in Australia but still somehow cares about water, told me I should write an essay on “7 reasons we all love to be beside the sea.”
+My online friend Annabel, who lives far away in Australia but still somehow cares about water, told me I should write an essay on “7 reasons we all love to be beside the sea.”
 Intrigued by the idea, I started a list and found it’s not at all hard to come up with 77 reasons.
 I’m still adding to that list.
-(The essay will come eventually.)

 I suspect we all have our favorite reasons for wanting to visit the seaside.
 Maybe we’re fascinated by boats, or fond of casting a line into the waves in hopes of hauling in a fish.
 Maybe we love tide-pooling, or have a quirky habit of stacking flat rocks.
 Some, like Scottish artist Andy Goldsworthy enjoy building structures that the tide will wipe away.